RULES AND GUIDELINES:

 Group Improv: 3-5 people.
 Intro required.
 5 min prep.
 5 min max performance.
 Ideally, one group will perform while one group preps.
 Groups will draw 3 topics and choose 1.
 Topics will consist of situations, words, and props.
 Judges decisions on poor taste will be final.

-Record Mime: Must bring own music and CD/tape player.
+Record Mime: Must bring own music and CD/tape player/speaker.
 5 min max.
 Props and costumes are allowed.

 Soap Box: Students should give a speech that lets them get “on their soap box” about something that bothers them.
 5min. max.
 Topics should be in good taste.